Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ## Visitor 🚶‍♂

 The Visitor pattern is a behavioral design pattern that allows you to define a new operation without changing the classes of the elements on which it operates.
 It separates the algorithms from the objects on which they operate by encapsulating these algorithms in visitor objects.
 This pattern enables you to add new behaviors to a set of classes without modifying their structure.

+> OR

+The visitor pattern is a behavioral design pattern that allows you to add new behaviors or operations to a set of objects without modifying their structure.
+It achieves this by separating the algorithm from the objects on which it operates.

 In Simple Words: